Traditional Thai Medicine and the Four Body Elements

 In children, the Four Elements are not yet fully mature, and in the elderly, they are weakened by many years of life.
 Gradually, the elements become more and more weak, and ultimately, when they are exhausted, the individual dies.

-The primary aim of Traditional Thai Medicine is to promote health and longevity by maintaining the vitality and balance of the Four Elements.
-Thai Massage and its theoretical concept of Sen Energy lines and its practical application in manipulating the Energy Lines ( which in their turn relate to the four body elements) is one of the means or tools to reach this goal.
+The primary aim of TTM is to promote health and longevity by maintaining the vitality and balance of the Four Elements, that is, TTM strongly focuses on prevention of illness.
+The application of Thai Massage, a proper diet, herbal medicine, and adherence to Thai Dhammanamai practices are some of the means or tools to reach this goal.

-The secondary aim is of course “curing or treating the disease” (with for instance Thai Massage), but it’s obvious that prevention (the primary goal) will often remove the necessity of curing (the secondary goal).
+The secondary aim of TTM is “curing or treating the disease” (with for instance Thai Massage or herbal medicine), but it’s obvious that prevention (the primary goal) will often remove the necessity of curing (the secondary goal).

 Causes of Illness

-As you can read in our article Fundamentals of Traditional Thai Medicine, in the Thai system, the root cause of all illness is the imbalance of the Circle of Life, that is a disequilibrium between the Body, Citta, and Energy essences.
-When the three essences are balanced, the human organism subsequently enjoys health and well-being.
+In the TTM, the root cause of all illness is an imbalance of the Four Elements, which causes an imbalance of the Circle of Life, that is, a disequilibrium between the Body, Citta (Mind), and Energy essences.
+When the three essences are balanced, the human organism subsequently enjoys health and wellbeing.

-Being more specific, one could say that illness is caused by an obstruction of the availability, and free flow or free exchange of Life Energy (Lom Pran), which will be usually due to a problem (or malfunction) in the Physical Body or in the Citta (heart/mind) caused by an imbalance in the Four Elements.
+Being more specific, one could say that illness is caused by an obstruction of the availability and/or free flow (or free exchange) of Life Force Energy (Lom Pran), which will be usually due to a problem (or malfunction) in the Physical Body or in the Citta (heart/mind) which is caused by an imbalance in the Four Elements.

-According to Traditional Thai Medicine, this obstruction of free flowing energy can be caused by the four following factors which influence the Four Elements:
+According to TTM, this obstruction of free flowing Life Force Energy can be caused by the four following factors which influence the Four Elements:

 1. Supernatural powers;